Document archiving - The top 3 methods

 While a lot of people swear by this as their archiving tool of choice, others sometimes believe it is not as secure as it should be.
 This can be easily altered, however, with secure software which locks folders on your computer that contain the documents so they can't be deleted or removed, accidentally or otherwise.

-Document scanning is also relatively cheap, depending on the amount of documents you have, with some projects completed for as little as a penny per sheet.
+Document scanning is also relatively cheap, depending on the number of documents you have, with some projects completed for as little as a penny per sheet.

 So, what exactly is scan on demand?
 Well, your scanning company will store your documents, usually for very low rates to compete with document storage companies, and when you wish to have a document digitised and sent over to you for use, you simply call or email the company to request it.